babelsociety/website/content/blog/beyond-market-economy/index.md

 A Market Economy is an economic model centered around markets.

-The components of a market are: prices, products, buyers and sellers.
+The components of a market are: prices, products, trade, buyers and sellers.

 For sake of simplicity, we define "price" as the monetary value accepted in exchange for a product.

 A product is anything that can be exchanged for money, such as goods, services and labor.
+Money is also a product.

+Trade is the act of exchanging products between a seller and a buyer.

 A buyer is a person or a group of people that want to exchange money for a product sold in a market.
 They can freely decide what products to buy, their only limitation is the amount of money available.